polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 ```
 ## Documentation

-As a final touch, we generated ample documentation for the Uniswap v3 wrapper.
+As a final touch, we generated ample documentation for the Uniswap v3 wrap.

-Polywrap's GraphQL parser can read documentation comments (comments with triple quotes) from the wrapper's GraphQL schema.
-Using this capability, Polywrap built a tool to help developers create documentation for their wrappers.
+Polywrap's GraphQL parser can read documentation comments (comments with triple quotes) from the wrap's GraphQL schema.
+Using this capability, Polywrap built a tool to help developers create documentation for their wraps.

 The Polywrap CLI will soon be able to use GraphQL schemas to automatically generate markdown that is compatible with popular documentation tools like Docusaurus.
-We tested the tool to generate the [reference documentation for the Uniswap v3 wrapper](https://uniswap.demo.polywrap.io/).
+We tested the tool to generate the [reference documentation for the Uniswap v3 wrap](https://uniswap.demo.polywrap.io/).